Very-Blank/ZigOpenSimplex2/README.md

 # OpenSimplex 2
 A Zig translation of: <a href="https://github.com/KdotJPG/OpenSimplex2">OpenSimplex2</a>

-There could be some bugs in the code that I have made when translating the code.
+Fast version should now be completely translation error free.
+As for the smooth version some mistakes are still in the 3D and 4D noise.

 Successors to OpenSimplex Noise, plus updated OpenSimplex.
 Includes 2D, 3D, and 4D noise.